On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Abstract

 \section{Abstract}

-We study the asymptotic learning rates under linear and log-linear combination rules of belief vectors in a distributed hypothesis testing problem.
+We study the asymptotic learning rates of belief vectors in a distributed hypothesis testing problem under linear and log-linear combination rules.
 We show that under both combination strategies, agents are able to learn the truth exponentially fast, with a faster rate under log-linear fusion.
 We examine the gap between the rates in terms of network connectivity and information diversity.
 We also provide closed-form expressions for special cases involving federated architectures and exchangeable networks.

-\section{Introduction}
+\section{\textbf{Introduction}}

 Statistical inference is the problem of learning a hidden variable from partially informative observations.
-It pertains to estimation and decision-making tasks, which are essential for numerous engineering design problems.
+It pertains to estimation and decision-making tasks, which are essential for engineering design problems.
 Many modern designs are large-scale and hence inference is apportioned to smaller devices.
 These devices --- henceforward referred to as agents --- have data acquiring and processing capabilities, and are possibly spatially dispersed.
 Distributed inference deals with the collaborative working of these agents to infer an unknown phenomenon of interest.

 There are two main settings depending on the topology of agents.
 The first is a federated setting where agents send their information, e.g., raw data, opinion or belief about the hidden state, to a \emph{fusion center}.
 The fusion center then aggregates the received messages and performs deduction \cite{tsitsiklis1993}.
 For example, weather stations at different locations can measure barometric pressure or cloud coverage and send a statistic of the measurements to a centralized unit, e.g., National Weather Service.
 By combining and processing the information received, the service is able to provide weather forecasts.
 However, gathering all information at a central location is prone to failure and raises privacy issues.
 Peer-to-peer networks that rely only on localized interactions offer a remedy.
 These networks are \emph{fully} decentralized, i.e., there is no central unit.
 Agents perform local computations and combine their immediate neighbors' information \cite{Sayed14,sayed14proc}.
-Wireless sensor networks assigned to perform area monitoring, industrial monitoring or environmental sensing are examples of fully distributed multi-agent networks \cite{BARBAROSSA2014}.
+Wireless sensor networks assigned to perform area/industrial monitoring or environmental sensing are examples of fully distributed multi-agent networks \cite{BARBAROSSA2014}.

 A fundamental question that arises is how to aggregate information received from the peripheral agents, in federated architectures; or from the neighbors, in fully distributed architectures.
 There exists a variety of combination strategies and the optimal \emph{pooling} strategy depends heavily on the application at hand \cite{koliander2022fusion}.
 We focus on two widely used strategies: arithmetic averaging (AA) and geometric averaging (GA).
 While the former is shown to be better with fusion of random variables or point estimates (\(\nu\)-fusion), the latter is more common in applications involving fusion of probability mass/density functions (\(f\)-fusion) \cite{li2019second}.
 Combining probability distributions is superior in the sense that a full description about the unknown variable of interest is utilized rather than some statistics of it, such as the mean or the median.
 Furthermore, this procedure is also compatible with heterogeneous data models across the agents.
 Therefore, in this work, we evaluate and compare the performance of AA and GA for the fusion of \emph{beliefs}, i.e., distributions over the unknown quantity of interest.